Gittykrsh/weather-app/README.md

-# 🌦 Weather App Using API - Tkinter GUI Project
+# 🌦 Weather App Using API

 A Python Tkinter app that shows real-time weather for any city using OpenWeatherMap API.
 It displays temperature, humidity, pressure, visibility, local time, and dynamic weather icons in a clean GUI with smooth performance.